Guide to Judging Part 9: Award Deliberations

 Step 4 – Entering of Award Winners into Tournament Manager

-After award nominations have been chosen, the Judge Advisor should inform the Event Partner and Tournament Manager (TM) operator, who can then put those Team numbers into Tournament Manager under the “Awards” tab.
-It is recommended that the TM operator print the Award Summary Sheet or Award Script Reports, so the Judge Advisor can double check that all award winners have been entered correctly.
+After award winners have been determined, the Judge Advisor should inform the Event Partner and the Tournament Portal operator, who can then put those Team numbers into the Tournament Portal under the “Awards” tab.
+It is recommended that the Tournament Portal operator print the Award Summary Sheet or Award Script Reports, so the Judge Advisor can double check that all award winners have been entered correctly.

 Step 5 – Collection and Treatment of Judging Materials